 (5) A declaration made under subsection (4) does not establish that the apprehension was unlawful.

-[Section 20 amended by No. 59 of 2004 s.
+[Section 20 amended: No. 59 of 2004 s.
 141.]

 21. Apprehended person to be taken before a JP promptly

 (1) An authorised officer who under section 13(3), 17(2) or 18 is required to take an apprehended person, or arrange for the person to be taken, before a JP must do so as soon as practicable and must not delay doing so except, in the case of a police officer, for the minimum time necessary to meet the reasonable organizational requirements of the police station concerned.